 The table below shows typical per square foot prices you can expect to pay based on our customer’s projects in Toronto & Montreal.
 While these are average figures, an important factor affecting square foot pricing will be the overall size of the floor.
 A bigger space will tend to attract a lower per-square-foot price in line with the economies of scale.

-A general contractor who specializes in second story additions is generally the ideal expert you should work with to manage this type of project.
-As part of their role, on top of providing ideas in the initial planning stages, they will consult with their engineer and architect to put plans together and oversee all work done from roof lifting, framing, plumbing, HVAC and electrical down to the final finishing.
+A general contractor that specializes in home additions is the kind of expert you should work with to manage this type of project.
+Besides providing ideas for the initial planning stage, their role also consists of consulting with engineers and architects to put plans together and oversee all work done from roof lifting, framing, plumbing, HVAC and electrical, down to the final finishing.

-You can give us a call on 1-888-670-9742 or submit your project online to speak to an advisor who will discuss your project with you and refer up to three 360° Verified contractors to provide competing quotes for your project to ensure you get the best price.
-Best of all, our service is FREE and there’s no obligation to go with any of the professionals we refer, so you have nothing to lose.
+Give us a call at 1-888-670-9742 or submit your project online to speak to an Advisor now.
+They will discuss your project with you and refer up to three 53-point Verified Contractors to provide competing quotes for your project in order to ensure you get the best price.
+Best of all, our service is FREE and there’s no obligation to follow through with any of the contractors we refer.
+You literally have nothing to lose!